Religions in Japan

 Additionally, the way to glorify them is different.
 The Buddha statues are always open to everyone visiting the temples.

-The objects for the worship of Shinto are usually behind curtains or sliding doors with lattices (if the object is small.
-Eg, a mirror).
-So, we always greet Gods from Shintoism over those shields.
+The objects for Shinto worship are usually behind curtains or sliding doors with lattices (if the object is small, like a mirror).
+So, we always greet the Gods of Shintoism over those shields.

 Why?
 It is forbidden to see such sacred objects.
 Pay our respects.